 On a practical level, does your criminal record now mean you won’t be able to travel as freely?

 Yeah, I don’t think I’m gonna be allowed into the UK, for example.
 At least not for a few years.
 I don’t know when I can get it expunged, but I think I’m allowed in Europe.
 I’ve always loved playing the UK, so it’s kind of a bummer – I’ll miss playing Leeds, I’ll miss Manchester and being up in Scotland.

 Bigger picture though, things sound better for you now…

 Absolutely, man.
 I’m a college dropout from a small town in Los Angeles and I grew up in the projects.
 What the fuck was I doing playing festivals in the UK to 300 kids?!
 Like, where the fuck did all that come from?
 Who am I?
 But those opportunities and those experiences were given to me and I’m very grateful for them.
 That perspective changes everything.
 It takes so much off my back.
 I’ve already done more in my lifetime than 90 per cent of the people I went to high school did.
 Yeah, they might have a cool job now and a family, but I’ve been to so many countries and seen so much.
 Most people don’t ever get to live like I have.

-Check out DRK BLU’s debut EP What It Is on the stream below.
+Check out What It Is, the debut EP by Walter Delgado’s DRK BLU, on the stream below.